 We’ve reached the point where HDTVs just having a high definition picture (1080p) isn’t enough; it now has to be as souped up as any smartphone.
 But while there’s no denying that “smart TV” features are welcomed, it still always comes down to the “build” of the LCD panel that all of this is going to be displayed on.
 That’s why the LG LA7400 55” Cinema 3D TV with Smart TV ($2299.00) is a good choice for someone looking to get all of the “bells and whistles”, but not at the expense of a quality picture.
 Also, check out the LG 55EG9600 55-inch OLED Smart TV.
+When talking about large smart TVs, you are entering the domain of the best TVs.

 Once having set the LG LA7400 55” Cinema 3D TV with Smart TV on its simple base, I noticed first that the display had a very thin bezel.
 The next thing noticeable when turned on (and after the Wizard had completed a quick setup) was that the level of brightness was even from edge to edge — even at fairly extreme angles.
 This boded well for family watching, both 2D and 3D, where there can be more than one person off-center from the display.
+For an LG Tv with active HDR Dolby Vision and 4K Ultra HD picture quality, read our LG electronics OLED55C7P review.

 The “Magic Remote” is used to navigate through all the LA7400’s functionality.
 It’s short and stubby but fits quite snugly in the hand.
 Navigating through menus can be done in a number of ways; the simplest being to bring up a graphical interface of the remote onscreen so as to be able to “see” what you are doing as you do it.
 These screens allow for accessing apps, premium websites and other content.
 The Smart TV hub is comprehensive and lets you connect with Internet and gaming content.
 These graphical page representations are large and well defined and do not require any learning curve in order to understand, as the organization of the content into “worlds” make it easy to jump to the content you really want.
+For a 65″ screen with LG OLED display, LG ThinQAI, Alexa, or Google Assistant, read our LG OLEDB9 review.

 To control different devices such as a cable box or Blu-ray player, pressing the thumbwheel button on the Magic Remote brings up a graphical representation onscreen controlled by the cursor (much like the way the Wii Remote Controller on the Nintendo Wii is used).
 This scheme would have become a bit tedious if not for the speed of the built-in hardware, which moves the screen imaging along at a good clip.
 Voice recognition was also available: by slowly speaking questions into the remote, an Avatar on the screen produced an all-encompassing answer.
 For example, I asked the Magic Remote to find the TV show, The Mindy Project and up came windows to select the next episode of the show [in HD or SD], as well as Mindy Project-related websites.
 The built-in WiFi is employed here and the speed of the response, while somewhat dependent on the speed of the connection, was quick enough not to try the patience.